 Edible: Yes

 Small rodent-like creatures that are about the size of a squirrel.
 They are often found near Fatesight Flowers as they seem to be fond of their glittery pollen.
 They use their bushy tails to store food and trinkets they like.
 Glitterpaws are adept at climbing and very nimble.
 They're curious about people and will approach when coaxed with food or shiny trinkets.
-Glitterpaws live in groups.
+Glitterpaws can be found in groups.

 Tameable: Yes